-Before you begin training a puppy, it's best to find a quiet spot, away from distractions, otherwise your puppy won't be able to concentrate and you'll achieve nothing.
+Before you begin training a puppy, find somewhere quiet, away from distractions, otherwise your puppy won't be able to concentrate and you'll achieve nothing.

-The movement of your hand towards your puppy's nose will eventually serve as a visual 'sit' command for him during subsequent puppy training sessions.
+The movement of your hand towards your puppy's nose will eventually serve as your visual 'sit' command for him during subsequent puppy training sessions.

 Repeat this training exercises between 5 and 10 times each day for a week until he's sitting the instant you use the command word.

-When training a puppy, it's important to remember that the rewards, praise and treat, need to be given very quickly so that he can associate his actions with the rewards.
+When training a puppy, remember that any reward, whether it's praise or a treat, should be given very quickly so that your pup can form a link between his actions and the reward.

-When you feel your Cocker Spaniel puppy has mastered the 'Sit' command, try using the verbal and visual commands separately, to see if he understands.
+When you feel your Cocker Spaniel has mastered the 'Sit' command, try using the verbal and visual commands separately to see if he understands.

 Don't worry if he doesn't get it right.
-Try again and if he still gets it wrong, leave it for a little while and try again later.
+Just keep trying.
+If he continues to get it wrong, leave it for a little while and try again later.
 Stay upbeat and don't let him see you're disappointed.

-When training your puppy, it's important that you don't offer him a treat every time he sits, otherwise this will teach him to follow commands only when food is offered.
+When training your puppy, don't offer him a treat every time he sits, otherwise this will teach him to follow commands only when food is offered.
 Instead, reward him with extra praise and a stroke, a gentle scratch under the chin, or a bit of playtime.

-Don't worry, your praise and affection will be enough of a reward for your puppy.
+Don't worry, your love will be enough of a reward for your puppy.

-When training your puppy, don't be tempted to move on too quickly.
-Wait until you're certain that he's learned each lesson.
-He should be able to follow either verbal or visual commands, and without the presence of a treat.
+When training a puppy to sit, don't be tempted to move on too quickly.
+Wait until you're certain that he's thoroughly learned each lesson.
+Your pup should be able to follow either verbal or visual commands without the presence of a treat.
+That's your goal.